Old geezers and wheelbarrows. This is what people think about allotment gardeners. That and the idea that it supposedly saves you a bit of money.

 What’s more, the moment I started saving seed, I ended up collecting enough for years in the entire allotment community! - some of which will be shared out, most of which won’t ever be used - there are literally thousands.

-Seed saving is addictive and intriguing.
+Seed saving is addictive.

 When you start to save seed, you end up reading about all sorts of interesting things.
 You learn about F1 hybrids that can’t be used for saved seed.
 Open-pollinated seeds - which can be saved - but can’t be sold for profit without a special ‘seed licence’.
 If you start thinking of the potential financial value of seed saving - something that is surprisingly regulated, something that has even led to violence, bankruptcy, and international courts of law - you end up reading tales of woe and corruption.